GeneralBots/BotServer/README.md

 Notes:

 * [*nodejs.install* Chocolatey Package](https://chocolatey.org/packages/nodejs.install) is also available.
-* The zip source code of general bots is also available for [Download](https://codeload.github.com/pragmatismo-io/BotServer/zip/master);
+* The zip source code of General Bot is also available for [Download](https://codeload.github.com/pragmatismo-io/BotServer/zip/master);

 ### Configure the server to deploy specific directory